The Concept of Mind Mapping

 What are mind maps good for?

-There are so many mind map ideas you can try, starting from general ones (as mentioned above), or creating your own ones for specific purposes.
+There are countless mind map ideas to explore—whether you start with general templates or create your own for specific goals and purposes.

 Common mind map types